 It is the legal name of my company.
 I use it because some clients or institutions find it easier to pay a company than an individual.
 But be assured that I am the only employee at "Peer Review"!
 So only I will see your manuscript.

 Work is totally confidential.
 And, if you like, I will gladly sign a confidentiality agreement.

 Do I have to include your name in my paper's Acknowledgements?

 No. But many clients do, and for that I am very very grateful!

 Why are there no testimonials on this website?

 Simply because I never believe them!
 But I understand concerns about quality, and given that editing work is confidential, I realize it is difficult to know you are choosing the right person.
 So I offer two remedies:

-If you refer a new client to me, you will receive a credit of 4-hours ($300) for future editing.
-Please note, however, that just giving someone my name is not sufficient.
-That referral must result in my completion of an assignment with that new client.
+If you refer a new client to me, I will give you 4-hours ($300) credit for future work.
+Note: just giving someone my name is not sufficient.
+That referral must result in completion of an assignment with that new client.

 Why should I choose your editing service over other companies?

 1. I am a scientist.
 Not only do I read your paper for proper English usage but I read it (and grants) the way reviewers do.
 And if you request, I'll tell you what I think a reviewer might ask.
 However, if you don't, I am happy to simply copy-edit your grant or paper.